curtlymartin/curtlymartin.github.io/about.md

 permalink: /about/
 ---

-Just a little site for my own reference, which I occasionally need to share.
+For my own reference, which I occasionally need to share.